aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/symbology-and-format/specifying-symbology-barcode/_index.md

 A: Absolutely.
 You can modify size, foreground/background colors, margins, and even add human‑readable text via the `BarcodeGenerator` properties.

 **Q: Is there a trial version available for Aspose.BarCode?**
-A: Yes, you can explore the features of Aspose.BarCode by downloading the free trial [here](https://releases.aspose.com/).
+A: Yes, you can explore the features of Aspose.BarCode by downloading the free trial [Aspose.BarCode free trial download](https://releases.aspose.com/).

 **Q: Where can I find detailed documentation for Aspose.BarCode?**
-A: Refer to the documentation [here](https://reference.aspose.com/barcode/java/) for comprehensive guidance and additional examples.
+A: Refer to the documentation [Aspose.BarCode Java documentation](https://reference.aspose.com/barcode/java/) for comprehensive guidance and additional examples.

 **Q: How can I get support for Aspose.BarCode?**
 A: Visit the [Aspose.BarCode forum](https://forum.aspose.com/c/barcode/13) to get assistance from the community and Aspose experts.